ml4wifi-devs/mapc-optimal/docs/index.rst

 and the corresponding total throughput of the network.

-The :class:`mapc_optimal.Solver`  class can be further configured by passing additional arguments.
+The :class:`mapc_optimal.Solver`  class can be further configured by passing additional arguments to the constructor.
+Full list of arguments can be found in the documentation.

+Additionally, the solver can return a list of the pricing objective values for each iteration.
+It can be useful to check if the solver has converged.
+To do so, set the ``return_objective`` argument to ``True`` when calling the solver.

 .. code:: python

    configurations, rate, objectives = solver(path_loss, return_objective=True)

 For a more detailed example, refer to the test case in ``test/test_solver.py``.

 How to reference ``mapc-optimal``?